hertie-data-science-lab/ds01-infra/TODO/_TODO.md

 - [x] `container create` -> after getting name: check that there is not already a container with same name, do same workflow as `image create` (yellow warning, y/n, graceful loop back if necessary)

 ### Container start
-- [ ] does container start not see 'created' containers, only 'stopped'?
+- [x] does container start not see 'created' containers, only 'stopped'?
 -   if so, what's the logic of that?
-- [ ] I would expect both container start and `container run` should be robust to all non running containers? but maybe I'm missing something??
+- [x] I would expect both container start and `container run` should be robust to all non running containers? but maybe I'm missing something??
-- [ ] separate out `container start` vs `container run`
+- [ ] separate out `container start` vs `container run` in documentation
-    - maybe keep former start, rename latter open
-    - or if changing the resource allocation logic (see below) then maybe this becomes unncessary?

 ### Container start & stop
 - [ ] add to the guided explanation a bit to explain what is lost when starting (.e.g state & other processes etc) and what is/is not resumed when started